How to Hire Software Managers

 - Business intelligence – the ability to look at a project in the eyes of a business owner, and a customer.
 They have to know the nature of the business and study its market to provide better recommendations along the way.

-Full Scale offers free consultations for people who want to grow their businesses through technology, design, content, and Guided Development services.
+Full Scale offers free consultations for entrepreneurs who want to grow their businesses through technology, design, content, and Guided Development services.
 We also have project managers and development managers who can help you better manage the development of your product.
-Additionally, our pool of software developers is also ready to be on board with your team through offshoring!
+Additionally, our pool of expert software developers is also ready to be on board with your team through offshoring!

 Listen to the Startup Hustle episode on Offshoring.